 I can tell you with 100% certainty that Social Bounty is a scam, the evidence is absolutely overwhelming & like I mentioned towards the beginning of this review I’ve actually already exposed this same scam before under various different names.

-The Social Bounty is set out to do nothing other than steal your data in an attempt to compromise your online accounts & no matter how many people you refer or how much you “earn”, you’ll never actually get paid.
+The Social Bounty is set out to do nothing other than stealing your data in an attempt to compromise your online accounts & no matter how many people you refer or how much you “earn”, you’ll never actually get paid.

 It’s just a total waste of time, as well as a scam…